Gunna (rapper): 2016–2018: Career beginnings and Drip Season series

-2019: Drip or Drown 2
+2019–2022: Drip or Drown 2, Wunna, and DS4Ever

 On February 1, 2019, Gunna released the single "One Call", which was certified platinum and serves as the lead single of his debut studio album, Drip or Drown 2.
-On February 11, he released the second and final single, "Speed it Up".
+On February 11, he released the second and final single, "Speed It Up".
 The album was released on February 22, featuring guest appearances from fellow Atlanta rappers Lil Baby, Young Thug, and Playboi Carti, and charted at number three on the 200 Chart.

 On August 16, 2019, he was featured on Young Thug's single "Hot" from the latter's debut studio album, So Much Fun.
 The song peaked at the number-one spot on Apple Music.
 The song was given a remix with an extra feature on a verse from Travis Scott on October 31 (Halloween), because of which the song eventually peaked at number 11 on the Billboard Hot 100.
 Gunna is also featured on "Surf" from the album, as well as "Diamonds" from the deluxe version, the latter which was released in December 2019.